Close

 A monthly review and outlook of the Global Listed Infrastructure sector.

-Global Listed Infrastructure finished an eventful month higher against a backdrop of evolving US tariff news flow.
-The FTSE Global Core Infrastructure 50/50 index returned +1.7%, while the MSCI World index^ ended the month +0.9% higher.
+The Global Listed Infrastructure asset class built on recent gains as US tariff concerns continued to recede.
+The FTSE Global Core Infrastructure 50/50 index returned +1.7% in May, while the MSCI World index^ ended the month +5.9% higher.

-The best performing infrastructure region was Latin America (+11%), aided by strong returns from its toll road and airport stocks.
-The worst performing infrastructure region was the United States (-2%).
-Regulatory uncertainty weighed on US utilities with renewables-focused operations, while its freight rail and energy midstream stocks lagged for reasons outlined above.
+The best performing infrastructure region was Latin America (+6%), aided by robust returns from its airport stocks.
+The worst performing infrastructure region was Japan (-1%), whose electric utility stocks lagged as investors favoured higher beta assets.

 Fund performance